 Settled on a shelf in children’s bedrooms, the scout elf will know if kids aren’t going to bed when they’re asked to.

-In the wake of its success across the pond, we cannot wait for the scout elf to make his UK appearance again this Christmas.
 We wonder what other spots and shelves you may find him watching from this year, and more importantly what he’ll get up to when our backs are turned!